-- 3.7 SPECIAL PROVISIONS The following provisions shall apply, as appropriate, to the Table of Uses, Section 3.6, of this Ordinance. - 3.7.1 Other Provisions: All uses permitted by right or by special exception are subject to all other pertinent provisions of this Ordinance. - 3.7.2 Special Exception: All special exceptions are subject to the provisions of Section 15.8.2 of this Ordinance. - 3.7.3 Home Business: In addition to meeting the requirements of Section XV, paragraph 15.8.2, Special Exception, of this Ordinance, the applicant must agree to and demonstrate compliance with the following conditions in order to receive a special exception for a Home Business: - (a) The use shall be carried out entirely within the dwelling or an accessory building located on the same premises as the dwelling, subject to the area limitations set forth in Section II, paragraph 2.1.H.1. - (b) There shall be no display of goods or wares visible from the street. - (c) The dwelling or accessory building in which the Home Business is conducted shall not be rendered objectionable to the neighborhood because of exterior appearance, emission of odors, gas, smoke, dust, noise, electrical disturbance, hours of operation or in any other way. - (d) In a multi-family dwelling, the Home Business use shall in no way become objectionable or detrimental to any residential use within the multi-family dwelling.
+- 3.7 SPECIAL PROVISIONS The following provisions shall apply, as appropriate, to the Table of Uses, Section 3.6, of this Ordinance. - 3.7.1 Other Provisions: All uses permitted by right or by special exception are subject to all other pertinent provisions of this Ordinance.

+- 3.7.2 Special Exception: All special exceptions are subject to the provisions of Section 15.8.2 of this Ordinance. - 3.7.3 Home Business: In addition to meeting the requirements of Section XV, paragraph 15.8.2, Special Exception, of this Ordinance, the applicant must agree to and demonstrate compliance with the following conditions in order to receive a special exception for a Home Business: - (a) The use shall be carried out entirely within the dwelling or an accessory building located on the same premises as the dwelling, subject to the area limitations set forth in Section II, definition of Home Business. - (b) There shall be no display of goods or wares visible from the street. - (c) The dwelling or accessory building in which the Home Business is conducted shall not be rendered objectionable to the neighborhood because of exterior appearance, emission of odors, gas, smoke, dust, noise, electrical disturbance, hours of operation or in any other way. - (d) In a multi-family dwelling, the Home Business use shall in no way become objectionable or detrimental to any residential use within the multi-family dwelling.
 It shall include no features of design not customary in buildings for residential use. - (e) The use shall not create a traffic safety hazard, nor shall it result in a substantial increase in the level of traffic congestion in the vicinity of the dwelling. - (f) No outside storage of equipment will be allowed in connection with the Home Business. - (g) Any special exception for a Home Business (i) shall be nontransferable, (ii) shall be issued to the individual applicant(s) only, and (iii) shall automatically expire when such applicant(s) is no longer the resident owner(s) of the dwelling. - (h) Not more than one commercial vehicle in connection with the Home Business shall be stored on the premises.
-Parking areas associated with or needed for the Home Business, if any, shall be effectively screened from abutting and facing residential properties by
+Parking areas associated with or needed for the Home Business, if any, shall be effectively screened from abutting and facing residential properties by appropriate fencing, four (4) feet in height, or by an evergreen planting at least three (3) feet in height, at the time of planting. - (i) Site plan review by the Planning Board shall be required. - 3.7.4 Telecommuting and Home Occupation: In order for Telecommuting or a Home Occupation, as defined in Section II to be conducted as a permitted use, the following conditions must be met: - (a) The use shall be carried out entirely within the dwelling. - (b) There shall be no display of goods or wares or signs. - (c) No outside structures not typically associated with telecommunication services shall be allowed unless such structures are otherwise permitted under this Ordinance.